Teppichseite/RetroDECKY/README.md

 - **PDF Manual Viewer** - Read game manuals without leaving the game session.

+- **Additional Documents** - Add PDF, TXT, or Markdown documents per game and view them during the game session

 ---

 ## Known Issues

 - Hotkey actions requiring **held inputs** like fast-forward are not fully supported.
 - The **PDF manual viewer** is currently experimental.
+- Launching games directly via the Steam library is currently not supported.

 ---